-Raspberry antioxidants may minimize a person’s risk of cardiovascular disease by avoiding platelet accumulation and decreasing blood pressure through anti-inflammatory mechanisms.
+Raspberry’s antioxidants may minimize a person’s risk of cardiovascular disease by avoiding platelet accumulation and decreasing blood pressure through anti-inflammatory mechanisms.

-Raspberry juice is a uterine tonic.
+Red raspberries are a uterine tonic.
 They’re used in herbal tea to warm up muscles and strengthen contractions before childbirth.

 After looking at the benefits and uses of raspberries, let us now look at tips on planting and protecting raspberries during winter.

 Tips for Protecting Black Raspberries From Winter and Frost

 - You Should Choose Raspberry Bushes That are Appropriate for Your Zone

 Determine your comfort zone.
 Then choose a raspberry cultivar that will thrive in your climate.
 You may search for plants based on your site on most garden websites and online nurseries.
 Talk to a local nursery or garden expert for in-person assistance.